eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Introduction

 This example showcases a one-way data transmission setup with zero-copy inter-process communication (IPC) on iceoryx.
 It provides publisher and subscriber applications.
-They come in two API flavours (Bare-metal and simplified).
+They come in two API flavours (untyped and typed).

 ## Run icedelivery